Molarity Calculations#

 Since DNA fragments can be different lengths, we need to employ a conversion that calculates the weight of each molecule of DNA.
 This will be specific to each experiment as different protocols will generate DNA fragments of different lengths.

-Assume we have a 250 basepair double-stranded piece of DNA and we want to add 25 femptomoles of DNA to our reaction.
+In our system, we have a 250 basepair double-stranded piece of DNA and the next step requires adding precisely 500 femptomoles of DNA to our reaction.
+How many uL of our PCR product should we add?

 We can calculate how much each mole weighs using: